 My Easy One-Pot Method

-- Once the beef is fully cooked, add the noodles.
+- Once the beef is fully cooked, add your noodles.

 - Continue cooking until the noodles are tender.

-- Serve hot with shredded cheese on top.
+- Serve hot and top with shredded cheese.

 My Mom’s Method (Extra Flavor)